colyseus/docs/docs/migrating/unity-sdk-0.14.5.md

 ### Auth and `@colyseus/social`

 The `client.Auth` has been deprecated.
-If your project rely on that feature, feel free to [copy the Auth.cs file over into your project](https://github.com/colyseus/colyseus-unity3d/blob/2d54b25c1b8118191a627556d06aa14313f269f8/Assets/Plugins/Colyseus/Auth.cs).
+If your project relies on that feature, feel free to [copy the Auth.cs file over into your project](https://github.com/colyseus/colyseus-unity3d/blob/2d54b25c1b8118191a627556d06aa14313f269f8/Assets/Plugins/Colyseus/Auth.cs).

 ### FossilDeltaSerializer